 Live Food Storage

 Of course, food that is fresh is best, but our Minnesota winters challenge that approach.
 The next best thing to harvesting just before your meal is to have food that is "live stored" - food that keeps itself.
-All you have to do is provide the right micro-climate for the veggies and fruits that have this hibernation factor built into their biological cycle.
+All you have to do is provide the right micro-climate for the veggies and fruits that have a hibernation factor built into their biological cycle.
+The concept of root-cellaring is for more than just roots though and we would include dry staples like grains and legumes and fermentations like sauerkraut into the stored live food definition.
+We rely heavily on insulated picnic coolers as mini cellars (owned by most folks but unused in the winter months).
+They are filled as crops are harvested, placed on the north side of the house or in open shed to take advantage of the cool nights, then moved to our sauna (not in use in the early fall) when hard freezes threaten, and eventually to an insulated "cellar" below our sun porch when really severe winter weather sets in.
 We recommend reading "Root Cellaring" by Nancy Bubel for inspiration on building and using a root cellar.
-Our own methods rely heavily on insulated picnic coolers (owned by most folks but unused in the winter months) which are stored on the north side of the house, then moved to our sauna (not in use in the early fall), and eventually to an insulated in-ground tank in our garden shed or our pantry's below-floor "pit" when really severe winter weather threatens.
-The handout from the Midwest Renewable Energy Fair shows temperature and humidity conditions for a variety of vegetables/fruits.
-"Root-cellaring" is for more than roots!
+Our handout from our Midwest Renewable Energy Fair workshop shows temperature and humidity conditions for a variety of vegetables/fruits.
 You can find a free Adobe PDF file download of this hand-out here.

-In the fall, before these coolers full of food go down into the actual root-cellar, they usually sit on the north side (the shady side, here in the northern hemisphere) of our house.
+In the fall, before these coolers full of food go down into the actual root-cellar, they usually sit on the north side (the shady side, here in the northern hemisphere) of our house or in open shed.
 When nighttime temperatures are above freezing they are closed during daytime and opened a bit at night to allow them to cool down as much as possible.
 Later, as temperatures at night get below freezing, they are open during daytime and closed at night to keep them cool but prevent nighttime freezing.
-When daytime temperatures start to get down to freezing they go into the root-cellar.
+When daytime temperatures start to get down to freezing they go into a more protected environment, our sauna or ultimately a root-cellar.